8 Best Robotic Vacuums Under $300 (2026 Guide)

 What suction power do I need in a robotic vacuum?

-Is LiDAR navigation really necessary?
+Is LiDAR navigation really worth the extra cost?

 Final Thoughts